Claire Dean

 Lake Titicaca

-Nestled between Peru and Bolivia is Lake Titicaca, a gorgeous stretch of water that’s incidentally also the highest navigable water body in the world.
-It’s also home to the floating Uros Islands, which are one of the most remarkable places to visit in Peru.
-Titicaca is one of the largest lakes of South America.
+Nestled between Peru and Bolivia and high in the Andes, is Lake Titicaca, a gorgeous stretch of water that’s incidentally also the highest navigable water body in the world.
+Visit the Uros Islands to see floating islands made out of totora reeds, or head to the Island of the Sun to see the Fountain of Youth.
+Alternatively, a homestay on Amantani Island will give you the opportunity to try traditional food and experience local culture.
+Titicaca is one of the largest lakes in South America.
 Like other places in Peru, this place too has historical significance, as it is believed to be the birthplace of the Incas.
-This is probably why, you can witness a number of archaeological sites here.
+This is probably why, you can witness a number of archaeological sites here, as well as more than 530 aquatic species.

 The Nazca Lines